202 S. Park Street Madison, WI 53715 Appointment Line: (608) 417-6288 Questions: (608) 417-6090 Location: Meriter Hospital - 3 Tower

 Computed Tomography (CT) uses an x-ray tube and detectors to obtain image data 360 degrees around the body.
 The data is sent to a computer that processes the information into a cross-sectional slice of body tissue, organs and blood vessels.

-Meriter Medical Imaging Department utilizes multidector CT technology or MDCT.
+Meriter Radiology department utilizes multidector CT technology or MDCT.
 This technology allows very fast scanning.
 An entire scan of the chest can be acquired in one breath hold (25 seconds).
 The ability to scan a large part of the body in a matter of seconds allows imaging of the heart and blood vessels throughout the body.

 CT imaging is particularly useful because it can show several types of tissue, including lung, bone, soft tissue and blood vessels, with great clarity.
 This allows the radiologists to more easily diagnose cancer, cardiovascular disease, infectious disease, trauma and musculoskeletal disorders.
 The most common procedures are:

 Common reasons to test are for head injury, stroke, aneurysm, hydrocephalus or a sinus infection.

 The scan is used to take a closer look at findings detected on conventional chest x-rays.
 It is also used to explain clinical signs or symptoms of disease of the chest.
 When abnormal findings are diagnosed using a percutaneous needle biopsy, this procedure may be needed to examine the tissue.
 CT can be used to help guide the biopsy needle to the area in question.